jwu12351/jwu12351/README.md

 **How to Reach Me**: You can contact me by dropping me an email at jingwen.wu@uky.edu

-**Outside Academia**: While I am not doing research, I enjoy exploring running and playing piano.
+**Outside Academia**: While I am not doing research, I enjoy running and playing the piano.